 This statement describes our corporate governance structures and procedures, the work of the Board, its Committees and management, and how we have applied our chosen corporate governance code, the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).

-As explained fully within our Strategic Report on pages 1 to 25 of the Report and Accounts for 2018, our strategy is focused around five key areas: profitable sales growth, new product introduction, developing our brands, enhancing our operational efficiency and capability and supporting this with complementary strategic acquisitions.
-How the Company’s corporate governance arrangements support our strategy is detailed within the Our Strategy section on pages 10 and 11.
-Information on our Business Model can be found on pages 8 and 9.
+As explained fully within our Strategic Report on pages 1 to 37, our strategy is focused around five key areas: developing online sales channels, leveraging our brands, building new markets/geography, developing and launching successful new product and operating and procurement efficiency and capabilities.
+How the Company’s corporate governance arrangements support our strategy is detailed within the Our Strategy page.
+Information on our business model can be found on business model page.

 Risk management and internal controls

-The process by which the Board identifies, assesses and mitigates external business risks and principal internal control risks and how the Board gains assurance that the risk management system is effective is detailed in the Risk Management section on page 18.
+The process by which the Board identifies, assesses and mitigates external business risks and principal internal control risks and how the Board gains assurance that the risk management system is effective is detailed in the Risk Management.

 The Group’s system of internal control is designed to identify fraud or material error and manage, rather than eliminate, the risk of failure to achieve business objectives, and so can only provide reasonable and not absolute assurance against material misstatement or loss.